santa-maria-das-vitorias/SMV/back-end-public/README.md

 - `slug`: Unique slug of the article

 **Required Headers:**
-- `X-API-Key`: Your 50-character secret key
+- `x-api-key`: Your 50-character secret key

 **Response:**
 ```json